-Discover five ways to make simple sweet potato toast with your topping choice of tahini, fried egg, avocado, almond butter, or smoked salmon.
+Are you a fan of sweet potato recipes?
+Then this is for you!
+Discover five ways to make sweet potato toast with tahini, fried eggs, avocado, almond butter or smoked salmon.

 What Is Sweet Potato Toast?